-DiOrio is recognized as a top pedagogue and is thrilled to announce that she has a new teaching position at Elmhurst University.
+DiOrio is recognized as a top pedagogue and is thrilled to be on faculty at Elmhurst University.

 In 2014, DiOrio’s presentations on the topic of “A New Twist on Clarinet Methods” were presented to a full house at the Illinois Music Educator’s Association State Conference and as a webinar for the National Association for Music Education Learning Network.
-DiOrio currently serves as Clarinet Instructor at Elmhurst University, North Central College, and Aurora University.
+DiOrio currently serves as Clarinet Instructor at Elmhurst University.
 She is Co-Director of the Illinois Summer Youth Music Pre-College Clarinet Camp with J. David Harris at the University of Illinois.
 DiOrio is a Senior Lecturer for Benedictine University’s School of Graduate, Adult and Professional Education where she teaches Music Appreciation and writes curriculum.
-She has previously served in the music departments of Benedictine University and Loyola University Chicago.
+She has previously served in the music departments of North Cental College, Benedictine University, Loyola University Chicago, and Aurora University.